Sokoto River

 The plains around the river are widely cultivated and the river used as a source of irrigation.
 The river is also an important means of transport.
 The Bakolori Dam, about 100 km upstream from Sokoto, is a major reservoir on the Sokoto River.
 It has had significant impact on downstream floodplain cultivation.

+Pollution

+Toxic chemicals and biological agents that are present in groundwater in excess of what is normally present in the water are referred to as "water pollution" and could be hazardous to the environment and/or human health.
+Chemicals that have been added to water bodies as a result of other human activities can also be considered a form of water pollution.
+No matter how much harm they may do to the environment and human health, any amount of toxic substances pollutes the water.